 The barcodes are printed in USCIS acceptable format automatically by the app if you select the options.

-Barcodes are printed on top of the letter to help USCIS mailroom personnel easily locate your pending EAD file.
+Barcodes are printed on top of the letter to help USCIS mailroom personnel quickly locate your pending EAD file.

 ReApply H4 EAD after Getting New H4 i94?

 A common question is that “Do I need to Re-Apply H4 EAD once we have got the new I94 at the border?”